vrurg/vrurg.github.io/_posts/2021-01-22-Cro-RPC-JSON-Release.md

 accepting simple arguments and returning JSONifiable values, as supported by [`JSON::Fast`](https://modules.raku.org/dist/JSON::Fast:cpan:TIMOTIMO).
-Marshalling/unmarshalling of parameters/return values is considered, but I'm not ceratain yet as to how exactly to implement it.
+Marshalling/unmarshalling of parameters/return values is considered, but I'm not certain yet as to how exactly to implement it.

 Now, all we need to serve JSON-RPC calls is to add this kind of entry into [`Cro`](https://cro.services) routes: